What is a Laundry and Dry-Cleaning Worker?

 Job Description: Operate or tend washing or dry-cleaning machines to wash or dry-clean industrial or household articles, such as cloth garments, suede, leather, furs, blankets, draperies, linens, rugs, and carpets.
 Includes spotters and dyers of these articles.

-Daily Life Of a Laundry and Dry-Cleaning Worker
+List of Laundry and Dry-Cleaning Worker Job Duties

-Below is a list of the skills most Laundry and Dry-Cleaning Workers say are important on the job.
+These are the skills Laundry and Dry-Cleaning Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.